 SAMANTHA COPPINGER - WESTERN BULLDOGS FOOTBALL CLUB SPORTS DIETITIAN

-We’ve been communicating with Sam for the past few seasons based on her role as a sports dietitian, working with AFL footballers in the AFLW, Collingwood FC and now Western Bulldogs FC.
+Sam is has worked with AFL footballers in the AFLW, Collingwood FC and now Western Bulldogs FC.
 We are very grateful to Sam for sharing her experience and professional insights as a Sports Dietitian with AFL Club Western Bulldogs.

 I have loved AFL since I can remember.
 I grew up going to every Essendon game with my family and watching any game of AFL on TV that I could, I just loved the game.
 When I was 16, I completed work experience at Essendon Football Club with their Sports Dietitian for school.
 It was this experience that made me realise I wanted to be a Sports Dietitian at an AFL club.

 My experience includes working with numerous sports including State Netball teams, Melbourne Victory NPL teams, elite basketball and many individual sports including athletics and IRONMAN athletes.

 My experience in football began at Williamstown Football Club in the VFL when I graduated from University.
 I worked for Williamstown for 5 years where I developed my skills and learnt the workings of an elite football club.
 For the 2019 AFL season I worked at Collingwood FC in a maternity position as their sports dietitian, and the end of the 2019 season I was lucky enough to gain employment at the Western Bulldogs FC which I am absolutely loving.

 What's A Day In The Life Of An AFL Sports Dietitian?